-The fourth-generation Toyota Hilux Surf, equipped with a 3.0-litre intercooler turbodiesel, generates 122 kW (163 hp) and 343 Nm (253 lb·ft), which isn’t fantastic, but capable nonetheless.
-The available gasoline-powered 4.0-litre V6 and 4.7-litre V8 engines are more powerful, though not as popular as the turbodiesel.
+The fourth-generation Toyota Hilux Surf, equipped with a 3L intercooler turbodiesel, generates 122 kW (163 hp) and 343 Nm (253 lb·ft), which isn’t fantastic, but capable nonetheless.
+The available gasoline-powered 4L V6 and 4.7L V8 engines are more powerful, though not as popular as the turbodiesel.
 Still, they are exceptionally fuel-efficient for their size and power output.

 This power and torque is absolutely essential for the rough terrain that Surf owners need to navigate, as is the clearance provided by the high suspension.
 Still, the appeal of the Toyota Hilux Surf doesn’t end with performance and flexibility.

 Inside, the Toyota HiLux Surf is a comfortable seven-passenger SUV.
 Typically outfitted with premium interior furnishing, such as comfortable leather seats and steering wheel, the Surf is as much a capable family cruiser as it is an off-road machine.
-Air conditioning, power windows, sunroof, back glass and locks, as well as numerous safety features, such as air bags and antilock braking, make the Surf an excellent value, even secondhand.
+The following features make the Hilux Surf an excellent value, even when purchased used:

 Perhaps the only bad thing that can be said of the Toyota Hilux Surf is that it isn’t particularly new in comparison to its contemporaries.
 For example, for the same model year, the Surf may not offer as much power or convenience features as similar SUVs.
 Because the Surf stopped production in 2009, finding factory or genuine replacement parts could be a problem, but there are also plenty of aftermarket parts available on the market.
 Still, this Toyota SUV can’t be beat in terms of its combination of full-size sedan-like safety, reliability, and comfort, as well as serious off-road capability.